redhat-appstudio/managed-gitops/docs/run.md

 ## Current status

-Given you have [installed](./install.md) Gitops Managed Service into your Kubernetes cluster, you can start using it by applying a CR.
+Given you have [installed](./install.md) GitOps Managed Service into your Kubernetes cluster, you can start using it by applying a CR.
 This can be either a `GitOpsDeployment` or a `GitOpsDeploymentSyncRun` to trigger the `backend` operator.

 Here's a sample: